locationtech/geomesa/docs/user/datastores/index_config.rst

 GeoMesa provides a basic implementation of a query interceptor that will block overly broad queries (which can overwhelm the system).
 A maximum temporal duration must be specified, and any query which attempts to return a larger time period will be stopped.
-This will not affect queries against indices that do not have a temporal component (for example, feature ID and attribute queries).
+This will not affect queries against indices that do not have a temporal component (for example, feature ID and attribute queries), nor queries that do not have any temporal component at all (which can usually be blocked by ``geomesa.scan.block-full-table``).

 To enable the guard, add ``org.locationtech.geomesa.index.planning.QueryInterceptor$TemporalQueryGuard`` to ``geomesa.query.interceptors`` as indicated above, and set the duration using ``geomesa.filter.max.duration``: